-Yet when I finally started feeling a little chill in the air during my early morning runs, usually shortly after Halloween, I often switched to hot oatmeal instead.
-It tasted so warm and cozy, especially right before I biked to campus in the breezy, slightly foggy mornings!
+Yet when I finally started to feel a little chill in the air during my early morning runs, usually shortly after Halloween, I often switched to hot oatmeal instead.
+It tasted so warm and cozy, especially right before I biked to campus in the breezy, slightly foggy mornings.

-These oatmeal scones are supremely tender and ready in just 30 minutes, and since they taste lovely both warm and cold, they’re ideal for healthy breakfast meal prepping.
-Plus they contain no eggs, refined flour or sugar and only 142 calories!
+These oatmeal scones are supremely tender, even with no eggs or cream, and ready in just 30 minutes.
+Since they taste lovely both warm and cold, they’re ideal for healthy breakfast meal prepping too!

 Let’s talk about how to make these healthy oatmeal chocolate chip scones!

-You’ll actually mix those instant oats with Greek yogurt, pure maple syrup (this kind!), milk, and a touch of vanilla extract.
-Mixing the oats with these liquid ingredients ahead of time lets the oats start soaking up the moisture sooner.
-That also leads to really soft and tender healthy oatmeal chocolate chip scones!
+You’ll mix those instant oats with Greek yogurt, pure maple syrup (the kind that comes directly from maple trees!), milk, and a touch of vanilla extract.
+Combining the oats with these liquid ingredients first lets the oats start soaking up moisture sooner.
+That also leads to really soft and tender healthy oatmeal scones!

-In your second bowl, you’ll whisk together whole wheat flour (or gluten-free—see the recipe’s Notes section!), baking powder, salt, and cinnamon.
+In a second bowl, you’ll whisk together whole wheat flour (or gluten-free — more on that momentarily!), baking powder, salt, and cinnamon.
 This is my favorite type of cinnamon!
 It has a stronger, richer, and slightly sweeter taste than traditional cinnamon.
-It gives these healthy oatmeal chocolate chip scones an even cozier flavor, and I use it all the time in my baking!
+It gives these healthy oatmeal scones an even cozier flavor, and I use it all the time in my baking!

-Remember, it’s extremely important to measure the oats and flour correctly, using this method or a kitchen scale. (← That’s the one I own and love!)
+Remember, it’s extremely important to measure the oats and flour correctly, using this method or a kitchen scale. (← That’s the one I own!)
 Too much of either ingredient will dry out your scones.
-This is especially true of the oats because they act like little sponges and soak up as much moisture as they can!
+This is especially true of the oats because they act like little sponges and soak up lots of moisture!

 Now it’s time to work in a small amount of very cold butter.
 (Freezing isn’t necessary for this recipe!)
-When you put your healthy oatmeal chocolate chip scones in the oven to bake, the cold butter melts and creates tender little pockets in the dough.
-If the butter starts to soften or melt ahead of time, you don’t get those tender little pockets.
-And since I definitely love really moist and tender oatmeal chocolate chip scones, I highly recommend using cold butter!
+When you put your healthy oatmeal scones in the oven to bake, the cold butter melts and creates tender little pockets in the dough.
+If the butter starts to soften or melt ahead of time, you don’t get those tender little pockets — hence why I highly recommend using very cold butter!

-Tip: This nerdy baking science is why I strongly advise against using coconut oil.
-Coconut oil melts at room temperature, so it’s nearly impossible to keep it solid until you put your scones in the oven.
+Tip: This nerdy baking science is why I strongly advise against substituting coconut oil.
+Coconut oil melts at room temperature, so it almost always starts to liquify before you put your dough in the oven… And you’ll miss out on those beautifully tender pockets in your scones!

 After you’ve mixed in the oat mixture, it’s time for my favorite part… Mini chocolate chips!
-It’s pretty hard to make healthy oatmeal chocolate chip scones without the chocolate, right?
+I love using miniature ones because their size ensures a more even distribution and that every bite contains one morsel of chocolate (if not more!).
 These are my current favorite because they taste so rich and melt really well.

-Just before baking, you’ll brush the tops and sides of your healthy oatmeal chocolate chip scones with milk.
+Just before baking, you’ll brush the tops and sides of your healthy oatmeal scones with milk.
 This seals moisture into the dough and creates a hint of a crust on the outside.
-Then cut your dough into triangles, press a few more mini chocolate chips on top for good measure, and…
+Then cut your dough into triangles — but don’t separate them!
+Leave them touching and nestled right up against their neighbors.
+This prevents the sides from drying out and helps keep your scones nice and tender inside!

-Easy + healthy breakfast bliss! ??
-And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! ?)
-I’d love to see your healthy oatmeal chocolate chip scones!
+Enjoy! ♡ And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy oatmeal chocolate chip scones!

 - ½ cup (50g) instant oats (gluten-free if necessary and measured like this)